Data Quality Toolkit: Automatic assessment of data quality and remediation for machine learning datasets

 The proposed class parity metric helps data scientists and end users to analyse class imbalance by looking at several properties of data like imbalance ratio, dataset size, proportion of difficult samples in the extreme minority class and offers remedial re-sampling strategies for balancing data.
-Specifically, the quality component identifies the number of difficult samples, dataset size and sample counts in the data to give a class parity score.
-The score is 1 when the ratio of majority class samples to minority class samples is less than 70:30 regardless of any other issue present in the dataset.
-The remediation component handles class disparity by applying an appropriate re-sampling method based on the user specified evaluation metric.
-Some of the remediation rules are listed here - (a) for improving F1-score/AUC-ROC/G-Mean, random oversampling of the minority class is suggested, (b) for improving recall of dataset with non categorical (no categorical column present) columns, Borderline SMOTE 2 algorithm recommended, and (c) for improving recall of dataset with categorical columns, Smote-NC sampling algorithm recommended.
-These recommendation rules are decided based on analysis on very large set of experiments using 50+ data sets.
 To show the impact of sampling on the performance of the classifier, we conduct an experiment on 49 imbalanced datasets from keel repository \cite{keel_repository}.
 The datasets are for binary classification where we take minority class as the positive class.
 We use 3-fold cross-validation wherein each fold, we over-sample only the training data using recommended sampling.
 Figure \ref{fig:par_cl} shows F1 and Recall score of minority class on 49 datasets with and without sampling using Auto AI classifier.